brynnaw/newassignment6/machinelearning.md

 ![](https://gogameguru.com/i/2016/03/AlphaGo-Lee-Sedol-first-move.jpg)

 <aside class="notes">AlphaGo proved itself by defeating the 18-time world champion of Go, Lee Sedol from South Korea this past March in a 5 game match.
-AlphaGo won four of the games and Lee Sedol won one.
-This was a major breakthrough in machine learning research and it represents great strides towards mastering artificial intelligence.</aside class="notes">
+AlphaGo won four of the games and Lee Sedol won one. </aside class="notes">

 <!--16-->